netwrix/privilege-secure/api-docs/AccessControlPolicy/RemoveManagedGroupAccountFromAllPolicies.md

 ## Remove user from all policies containing the managed account id.
+(Auth roles: Admin)

 <a id="opIdRemoveManagedGroupAccountFromAllPolicies"></a>